dartist/Mixins/tests/README.md

         deepEqual($([1,2,3]).first(2), [100, 200], 'can pass an index to first'); //Fail example });

-Then you can run all the tests with:
+Then you can run all the tests with the top-level function:

     runAllTests();

 Which for the above tests will print this output: